vemadom/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Activ -> Activity

-This is the number of Activity ID in:
+This is the number of Activity ID in (ID, Label):
-1 WALKING
+- 1, WALKING
-2 WALKING_UPSTAIRS
+- 2, WALKING_UPSTAIRS
-3 WALKING_DOWNSTAIRS
+- 3, WALKING_DOWNSTAIRS
-4 SITTING
+- 4, SITTING
-5 STANDING
+- 5, STANDING
-6 LAYING
+- 6, LAYING